Timon-R/OSEMBN/README.md

 5. **Nordic_em_free:**
 This scenario gives the model complete freedom for emissions.
 Neither an emissions penalty nor an emissions limit has been set.

+## Code deciphering

+The model follows the nomenclature of [the OSeMBE model](https://osembe.readthedocs.io/en/latest/).
+The scripts code_decipherer.py and the script data_decipherer in the folder scripts_py allow to decode the codes used in the model for technolgies, emissions and fuels for better understanding.

 ## Running the model

 The model can be run via the snakemake workflow or via the python script in the scripts_py folder.